 8. Equal opportunity and family affairs

-9. Marketing, fundraising, science communications
+9. Marketing, fundraising, science communication

-The University of Konstanz has bundled its "fundraising” efforts along with its national and international marketing activities and its science communications into the new staff unit “Communications and Marketing” in order to increase operational effectiveness.
-A profile-building marketing and communications strategy integrates the areas of public and media relations, alumni relations, event and conference management, the Konstanzer Wissenschaftsforum (Konstanz Science Forum), as well as all marketing activities, internal and international communication, internet, foundation and fundraising activities.
+The University of Konstanz has bundled its fundraising efforts along with its national and international marketing activities and its science communications into the new staff unit “Communications and Marketing” in order to increase operational effectiveness.
+A profile-building marketing and communications strategy integrates the areas of public and media relations, alumni relations, event and conference management, the Konstanzer Wissenschaftsforum (Konstanz Science Forum) as well as all marketing activities, internal and international communication, internet, foundation and fundraising activities.
 In the competition to secure funding for research, the University of Konstanz combines scientific accomplishments and successes with the feedback from public and stakeholder groups.
 An important aspect is the high level of trust that the public as well as the internal and external target audiences have in the University of Konstanz and its achievements.

 During the first phase of the Excellence Initiative, the University of Konstanz established Event and Conference Management to provide services that range from organisational support to the full organisation of events.
 Through its services, university events are carried out in a professional manner and valuable research staff resources are conserved.